vahidAK/PatMat/README.md

                         Three first columns must be chromosome start end.
 If black list is given the vcf file must be indexed using tabix.
+  --hapratio HAPRATIO, -hr HAPRATIO
+                        0-1 .
+Minimmum ratio of variants a read must have from a haplotype to assign it to that haplotype.
+Default is 0.75.
+Note that if you also provide WhatsHap phased vcf file this option will be also used to correct phased-block switches using Strand-seq phased
+                        variants.
+In this case, it is minimum ratio of phased variants at a block that supports the dicision based on strand-seq phased varinats.
+  --min_base_quality MIN_BASE_QUALITY, -mbq MIN_BASE_QUALITY
+                        Only include bases with phred score higher or equal than this option.
+Default is >=7. if your bam does not incude base quality data or cannot be read this option will not be use.
+  --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
+                        An integer value to specify thereshold for filtering reads based om mapping quality.
+Default is >=20 --min_variant MIN_VARIANT, -mv MIN_VARIANT
+                        minimum number of phased variants must a read have to be phased.
+Default= 1.
+Note that if you also provide WhatsHap phased vcf file this option will be also used to correct phased-block switches using Strand-seq
+                        phased variants.
+In this case, it is the minimum number of phased variants at a block that need to support the dicision based on strand-seq phased varinats.
+  --min_read_number MIN_READ_NUMBER, -mr MIN_READ_NUMBER
+                        minimum number of reads to support a variant to assign to each haplotype.
+Default= 2 --min_cg MIN_CG, -mcg MIN_CG
+                        Minimmum number of CpGs an iDMR must have to consider it for PofO assignment.
+Default is 5.
+  --cpg_difference CPG_DIFFERENCE, -cd CPG_DIFFERENCE
+                        Minimum cut off for the fraction of CpGs between haplotypes must be differentially methylated at an iDMR to consider it for PofO assignment.
+Default is 0.1.
+  --threads THREADS, -t THREADS
+                        Number of parallel processes.
+Default is 4.
+  --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE
+                        Chunk per process.
+Default is 100 --include_supplementary, -is
+                        Also include supplementary reads (Not recommended).
+  --include_indels, -ind
+                        Also include indels for read phasing to haplotypes.
   --per_read PER_READ, -pr PER_READ
                         If it is your second try and you have per read info file give the path to the per read info file.
 This